It is common for aluminium window frames to be anodized.

 The Bottom Line

 Anodized aluminum is attractive, durable, and long-lasting – no matter it’s on your window frames, home appliances, or cookware in the kitchen.

-However, if you want to change the appearance, you can paint or dye it with different color.
+However, if you want to change the appearance, you can paint or dye it with a different color.

 Make sure you use the right etching primer and then an oil-based paint so that you can paint the surface without any adhesion issues.